lucified/minard-backend/docs/testing.md

 # Running the tests

-If running against a local backend start it with
+If running against a local backend, start it with
 ```shell
 ./compose-all
 ```